adoprox/Group60_mlops/reports/README.md

 --- question 11 fill here ---

+For CI we are automatically checking code smells using ruff, as well as automatically formatting the code using Github actions.
+Due to authentication problems mentioned above, we were unable to run the majority of our tests in Github actions.

+For continuous delivery, we set up three containers that get automatically built and some are also automatically deployed.
+The three containers we have are: one container for training, one with a streamlit app over prediction, and one hosting an API with flask.

+Model data necessary for running inference is pulled from a cloud storage bucket.
+No automatic update of the models included in the containers is set up to avoid accidentally using a bad model in production due to a new training run that used bad parameters.

+The streamlit container automatically gets deployed to google cloud run after is has been built and can be reached using the URL: <https://inference-streamlit-kjftsv3ocq-ez.a.run.app>.

 ## Running code and tracking experiments

 > In the following section we are interested in learning more about the experimental setup for running your code and
 > especially the reproducibility of your experiments.

+For reproduceability and tracking of experiments we are using model configurations and wandb for logging.

+Whenever a model is being trained, the training logs containing the model configuration, training configuration, loss, performance, etc. get sent to wandb.
+This allows us to keep track of how a model performed with a given configuration.

 ### Question 12